Wyfy0107/helsinki-places/README.md

 ### Backend

 An express REST API that will server the react application with data of places coming from [My Helsinki Open API](https://open-api.myhelsinki.fi/doc).
-The API also connects to a Redis Elasticache node on AWS for response caching
+The API also connects to a Redis Elasticache node on AWS for response caching.
+API secrets are stored on SSM parameter store

 ### Frontend-React